 Your hoya carnosa krimson princess will flower if you’re lucky!
 It will take a few years; the plant has to be mature, established, and happy.
 The optimal care conditions requires for flowering (other than age), are proper light and humidity.

 Make sure you’re giving the plant plenty of bright, indirect light and as much humidity as you can.
-You can also opt to use a fertilizer designed to encourage blooming, but I don’t have experience with that (yet).
+You can also opt to use a fertilizer designed to encourage blooming.
 After your plant flowers, don’t trim the stems the flowers grow from or remove the dead flowers—they will grow from there again!
+Read more about encouraging a hoya to bloom for more tips.

 Yes!
 I included hoya carnosa plants in my roundup of pet-safe houseplants to add to your collection.
 However, they aren’t meant to be eaten, so it’s best to keep them out of reach from nibbling pets or kids.